chief-wizard/prisma-fastify-bakery/README.md

 ## Paginated search API endpoints the app exposes

-Search for products or products with ingredients' name matching query: `/search/products/:query/:page/:count`
+Search for products or products with ingredients' name matching a searched string: `/search/products/:searchString/:page/:count`

 ## Paginated search API endpoint example

+Searching for suppliers by name:

+`/search/suppliers/:searchString/:page/:count`

+Searching for suppliers with name containing the string 'shop' (page 1, 3 results per page):

+`/search/suppliers/shop/1/3`

 Searching for products, or products with ingredients containing the string 'choc' (page 1, 3 results per page):